DarthLeo1000YT/pi-openvpn-tutorial/README.md

 ```
 curl -sSL https://install.pi-hole.net | sudo bash
 ```
+> If you're trying to install pihole on an ubuntu computer, and the pihole setup freezes for a while, quit out of the set up and run `sudo apt install -y gamin` before trying again.
 The pihole setup is going to ask for an interface.

 Choose `tun0` by selecting it and pressing space, then enter.